fusion-energy/paramak/docs/source/paramak.install.rst

 internet browser of your choice.
 This will load up the examples folder where you can view the 3D objects created.

-Alternatively the Docker image can be run in terminal mode .
+Alternatively the Docker image can be run in interactive terminal mode .

 .. code-block:: bash